nasmohd/datamining/README.md

 Press Shift + RIGHT CLICK anywhere in this folder and select "open command window here"

-A CMD window will open up to this path, enter the command below to trigger the spider: scrapy crawl students -o students.json
+A CMD window will open up to this path, enter the command below to trigger the spider:\n scrapy crawl students -o students.json
 #this will get you a students.json file and all the student info will be entered there